NDAR123909/ou-statarb/README.md

-This is a pairs-trading research algorithm built around this borrowed idea from physics that the spread between two related stocks behaves a lot like a particle on a spring.
-Pull it away from rest and a restoring force drags it back.
+This is a pairs-trading research algorithm built around this borrowed idea from physics that the spread between two related stocks behaves a lot like a particle on a spring, and that pulling it away from rest and a restoring force drags it back.
 That is the Ornstein-Uhlenbeck process, written down in 1930 to describe a Brownian particle sitting in a potential well, and it turns out to be a reasonable model for the gap between two cointegrated assets.